Vicsicard/anniewebsite/PRODUCTION-GUIDE.md

 ## Technical Details
 - **Frontend**: Next.js 14
-- **Styling**: TailwindCSS with Self Cast Studios preset colors
+- **Styling**: TailwindCSS with Annie Sicard preset colors
 - **CMS**: Payload CMS
 - **Content API**: REST API from Payload CMS
 - **Authentication**: None required for client-facing site
 - **Forms**: Server-side form handling through API routes

 ## Support
-For questions or issues, contact the Self Cast Studios development team or refer to the main ONE TO RULE THEM ALL documentation.
+For questions or issues, contact Annie Sicard or refer to the main ONE TO RULE THEM ALL documentation.